🎶 The Fancy Watering Hole in the Woods

 It was about creating a little watering hole where people could gather, exhale, laugh, flirt harmlessly, sing songs, swap stories, rest their nervous systems, and remember that life is still supposed to be fun.

-A pub in the collective unconscious.
+A fancy magical pub in the collective unconscious.

 Tell me a joke.